 an Intimate Relationship between adults where a Power imbalance exists (e.g., Coach-Athlete) is strongly discouraged and should be avoided;

-if such a relationship exists, it is the duty of the Person in Authority to make a declaration of the relationship to the <Insert relevant person/body in MEMBER ORGANISATION> of <MEMBER ORGANISATION>.
+if such a relationship exists, it is the duty of the Person in Authority to make a declaration of the relationship to the <Insert relevant person/body in MEMBER ORGANISATION> of SRA.
 This is to remove the secrecy and stigmatization of healthy relationships which form between adults; and

-<MEMBER ORGANISATION> may then make the necessary and appropriate arrangements to reduce actual or perceived conflict of interests and/or exploitation due to the differences in authority, power, status, influence and dependence between the Person in Authority and the other individual (e.g., re-deployment of Person in Authority, recusing the Person in Authority from selection decisions).
+SRA may then make the necessary and appropriate arrangements to reduce actual or perceived conflict of interests and/or exploitation due to the differences in authority, power, status, influence and dependence between the Person in Authority and the other individual (e.g., re-deployment of Person in Authority, recusing the Person in Authority from selection decisions).